johart2030/johart2030.github.io/wave-dash-for-testers/NEW_FEATURE_LIST.md

 6. Backgrounds to buy

+7. Death effects

+8. You can import a backround of your own if you pay 1000000 points, as well as a sprites, trails, and colors

+9. Fix that when you open the login or rooms button the game doesn't do anything because when i hit w in the rooms trying to get in a room it will just move the wave guy instead of typing w

 ## Notes

 1. Multiplayer is the biggest remaining system and should stay the main focus until it feels fully stable.